cimitrasoftware/edir/README.md

  iManager | Roles and Tasks | Rights | Modify Trustees | Object Name

-  - Choose a Context users that will be administered within Cimitra
+  - Choose a Context for users that will be administered within Cimitra
   - Add Trustee
   - Choose the Cimitra Admin, *Example:* cimitra_admin.edir_o
   - Choose **Assigned Rights**